 SARS-CoV-2 RNA not detected (negative result): A negative result can occur because there are no active 'shedding' cases in the catchment or because the SARS-CoV-2 RNA concentration is too low to be detected, most likely because there are a very low number of cases in the wastewater catchment.
-Therefore, negative finding does not necessarily guarantee the absence of COVID-19 in the community.
+Therefore, a negative finding does not necessarily guarantee the absence of COVID-19 in the community in that location.